Skip to content

 2 Scope

-This Procedure applies to all University Members and should be read in conjunction with the Code of Conduct Policy, the Council Conflict of Interest Policy and Procedure, the Employee Conflict of Interest Procedure and the Financial Management Practice Manual (FMPM), where relevant.
+This Procedure applies to all University Members and should be read in conjunction with the Code of Conduct Policy, the Council Conflict of Interest Policy and Procedure, the Conflict of Interest Procedure and the Financial Management Practice Manual (FMPM), where relevant.

 2.1 Exclusions